Grand Duchy of Posen

-The Grand Duchy was formally replaced by the Province of Posen in the Prussian constitution of December 5, 1848.

 History

 Background

 Originally part of the Kingdom of Poland, this area largely coincided with Greater Poland.
 The eastern portions of the territory were taken by the Kingdom of Prussia during the Partitions of Poland; during the first partition (1772), Prussia took just the Netze District, the portion along the Noteć (Netze) river.
 Prussia added the remainder during the second partition in 1793.
 Prussia briefly lost control during the Kościuszko Uprising in 1794.

 It was initially administered as the province of South Prussia.
 The Poles were the primary ally of Napoleon Bonaparte in Central Europe, participating in the Greater Poland Uprising of 1806 and supplying troops for his campaigns.
 After the defeat of Prussia by Napoleonic France, the Duchy of Warsaw was created by the Treaty of Tilsit in 1807.